 It is also important that the compensation plan is easy to understand because as a distributor you are going to have to explain your company’s compensation plan to people you recruit.
 So choose a network marketing company with a compensation plan that is viable and easy to understand.

-In addition, are commissions paid on the sign-up fees of people joining your organisation?
+In addition, are commissions paid on the sign-up fees of people joining your organization?

 If so, the company may be operating an illegal pyramid scheme.
 However, some network marketing companies do pay a once off commission on the sign-up fees of new entrants.
 This does not necessarily mean that the company operates an illegal pyramid scheme.
 Exercise your own judgement at all times.